ntop/ntopng/doc/src/clickhouse/historical_flow_explorer.rst

    ClickHouse support including the Historical Flows Explorer is only available in ntopng Enterprise M or above.

-The explorer is available from the main menu, under the Dashboard section.
+The explorer is available from the left sidebar, under the Flows section.

 .. figure:: ../img/clickhouse_flow_explorer.png
   :align: center